 At the after show party in 2007 I asked Mark whether he wanted to hit the stage.
 He shouted at me: “What part of ‘no’ don’t you understand?”
 But 10 minutes later, he sat behind the drum set anyway, delivering yet again, along with Bulgarian masters.
 What a sensational night!

-Mark King, who is celebrating his 61st birthday today, is brilliant, as we all know.
+Mark King, who is celebrating his 61st birthday today (this piece was written on October 20th), is brilliant, as we all know.
 But from the perspective of a Funk fetishist, he is also the guy who abandoned the Funk along the way, at least in part.
 Well, there are always those classic recordings.
 And the solos on stage.
 And there are more recent Funk highlights he delivered, such as ‘Sirens’.

 A happy and funky birthday to Mark King.
 Let there be Funk!